1914 conclave

-The papal conclave held from 31 Aagust to 3 September 1914 saw Giacomo della Chiesa elected to become pope in succession to Pius X, who had died on 20 August.
-Della Chiesa, hitherto the archbishop of Bologna, took the name Benedict XV.
+A conclave was held from 31 August to 3 September 1914 to elect a new pope in succession to Pius X, who had died on 20 August.
+Of the 65 eligible cardinal electors, all but eight attended.
+On the tenth ballot, the conclave elected Cardinal Giacomo della Chiesa, the archbishop of Bologna.
+After accepting his election, he took the name Benedict XV.

+This was the first conclave to include a cardinal from South America: Cardinal Joaquim Cavalcanti, Archbishop of Rio de Janeiro.

 Political context

-Europe was already at war and the new pope would face the question of maintaining neutrality or assume moral leadership as Catholic Belgium and France were attacked by Protestant Germany, which was supported by Catholic Austria while the Protestant United Kingdom of Great Britain and Ireland (including Catholic Ireland) and Russian Orthodox Russia sided with France.
+Europe was already at war, and the new pope would face the question of maintaining neutrality or assuming moral leadership.
+Catholic Belgium and France were attacked by Protestant Germany, which was supported by Catholic Austria-Hungary, while Protestant United Kingdom of Great Britain and Ireland (including Catholic Ireland) and Orthodox Russia sided with France.

-The conclave brought together cardinals from the combatant nations, including Károly Hornig from Austria-Hungary, Louis Luçon from France, Felix von Hartmann from Germany and three from the United Kingdom of Great Britain and Ireland, Francis Bourne, Michael Logue and Francis Aidan Gasquet.
-The Belgian Désiré-Joseph Mercier needed the permission of the Emperor of Germany to leave his country.
+The conclave brought together cardinals from the combatant nations, including Károly Hornig from Austria-Hungary, Louis Luçon from France, Felix von Hartmann from Germany, and three from the United Kingdom of Great Britain and Ireland–Francis Bourne, Michael Logue, and Francis Aidan Gasquet.
+The Belgian Désiré-Joseph Mercier needed permission from the Emperor of Germany to leave his country.

 Despite the fact that some cardinals had found it impossible to reach Rome in time to participate in earlier conclaves, the revised set of rules promulgated by Pius X in the Vacante Sede Apostolica on 25 December 1904 required the cardinals to wait only ten days after the death of the pope before starting a conclave.
-Of the three cardinals who traveled from the United States, James Gibbons of Baltimore and William O'Connell of Boston, did not reach Rome in time to participate in the conclave, nor did Louis-Nazaire Bégin of Quebec.
+Of the three cardinals who traveled from the United States, James Gibbons of Baltimore and William O'Connell of Boston did not reach Rome in time to participate in the conclave, nor did Louis-Nazaire Bégin of Quebec.
 Five more were too ill or too frail.

 Veto abolished

 Pope Pius X had issued two apostolic constitutions on the subject of papal conclaves.
 The first, Commissum Nobis of 20 January 1904, eliminated any secular monarch's claim to a veto over a candidate for election.
 It established that anyone who attempted to introduce a veto in the conclave would incur automatic excommunication.
-For the first time in centuries the cardinals faced no external restraint on their authority.
+For the first time in centuries, the cardinals faced no external restraint on their authority.